 Apply to the Apprenticeship Program

 Apprentices are hired by employers to work full-time while taking coursework at College of DuPage, which directly correlates with their work with the employer.
-Employer pays for costs of tuition, books and fees and the apprentice works for the employer during the two years of the program and two years post completion of the training.
+Employer pays for costs of tuition, books and fees and the apprentice works for the employer during one year of the program and one year post completion of the training.

 Hire an Apprentice

 Employers across the country struggle to find workers with the right skills due to the growing skills gap in the workforce.
 Hire an apprentice from College of DuPage.

 Find answers to your frequently asked questions regarding the Horticulture Apprenticeship program.

 This summer we will launch the apprenticeship program with employment opportunities.
 Employers will be reaching out to schedule interviews as soon as resumes are distributed.